 St. Valentine’s Day

 St. Valentine’s Day is the world’s “holiday of love.”
 Since the Bible states that Elohim is love (1 John 4:8, 16), does He approve of the celebration of this day?
 Does He want His people—true Christians—partaking of the candy and cards, or any of the customs associated with this day?

 When Elohim says He wants you to live life abundantly (John 10:10), does that include celebrating a festive, seemingly harmless holiday like Valentine’s Day?
 The Elohim who gives us everything—life, food, drink, the ability to think for ourselves, etc. surely approves of St. Valentine’s Day, the holiday for lovers to exchange gifts, right?

-Like Christmas, Easter, Halloween, New Year’s and other holidays of this world, St. Valentine’s Day is another attempt to “whitewash” perverted customs and observances of pagan gods and idols by “Christianizing” them.
+Like Christmas, Easter, Halloween, New Year’s and the other holidays (not holy days) of this world, St. Valentine’s Day is another attempt to “whitewash” perverted customs and observances of pagan gods and idols by “Christianizing” them.

 As innocent and harmless as St. Valentine’s Day may appear to be, its traditions and customs originated from two of the most sexually perverted pagan festivals of ancient history: Lupercalia and the feast day of Juno Februata.

 Originally celebrated on February 15, Lupercalia (known as the “festival of sexual license”) was held by the ancient Romans in honor of Lupercus, god of fertility and husbandry, protector of herds and crops, and a mighty hunter—especially of wolves.
 The Romans believed that Lupercus would protect Rome from roving bands of wolves, which devoured livestock and people.